ksu-cs-textbooks/cis301/content/0-chapter/0_1-toolsGuide.md

 ![Open Sireum](/images/openSireum.png)

 You will be asked to choose the installation folder of Sireum.
-Navigate to where Sireum is installed (for Windows, this is `C:\Users\<yourAccountName>\Applications\Sireum` and for Mac, this is `\Applications\Sireum`) and confirm your selection.
-NOTE: you may not be asked to choose the Sireum installation folder until you first open a Sireum project.
+Navigate to where Sireum is installed (for Windows, this is `C:\Users\<yourAccountName>\Applications\Sireum` and for Mac, this is `/Users/<yourAccountName>/Applications/Sireum`) and confirm your selection.
+NOTE: you may not be asked to choose the Sireum installation folder until you first open a Sireum project or install Sireum fonts.
 If that's the case for you, don't worry about it -- you should get this popup later on.

 Next, click the third icon in the column on the left side (the one that looks like a circuit and says "Source Control" when you hover over it).
 You should see: